Masked Motion Encoding for Self-Supervised Video Representation Learning: Related Work

 \section{Related Work}

-\textbf{Self-supervised Video Representation Learning.} Self-supervised video representation learning aims to learn discriminative video features for various downstream tasks in the absence of accurate video labels.
-Most of the existing methods try to design an advanced pretext task like predicting the temporal order of shuffled video crops~\citep{VCOP}, perceiving the video speediness~\citep{SpeedNet,RSPNet} or solving puzzles~\citep{VCP,3DRoTNet}.
-In addition, instance discrimination is also widely used in this domain~\citep{CVRL,LSTCL,SVT,BE,ASCNet,FlowCoTraining}.
-With the help of contrastive learning and the Siamese network, constraining the consistency between different augmentation views brings significant improvement in self-supervised video learning~\citep{CVRL,LSTCL,SVT,BE}, and some of these methods focus on mining hard positive samples in different perspectives~\citep{ASCNet,FlowCoTraining}.
-Besides, Tracking video objects' movement is also used in self-supervised learning~\citep{Track2015,Track2021}, however, they only require the model to figure out the position and size changes of a specific video patch.
+\paragraph{Self-supervised Video Representation Learning.} Self-supervised video representation learning aims to learn discriminative video features for various downstream tasks in the absence of accurate video labels.
+To this end, most of the existing methods try to design an advanced pretext task like predicting the temporal order of shuffled video crops~\cite{VCOP}, perceiving the video speediness~\cite{SpeedNet,RSPNet} or solving puzzles~\cite{VCP,3DRoTNet}.
+In addition, contrastive learning is also widely used in this domain~\cite{CVRL,LSTCL,SVT,BE,ASCNet,CoCLR,liu2021blessings,chen2020look,chen2022weakly}, which constrains the consistency between different augmentation views and brings significant improvement.
+In particular, ASCNet and CoCLR ~\cite{ASCNet,CoCLR} focus on mining hard positive samples in different perspectives.
+Optical flow has also been proven to be effective in capturing motion information~\cite{PMAS,ArrowofTime}.
+Besides, tracking video objects' movement is also used in self-supervised learning~\cite{Track2015,Track2021,Cycletime,chen2019weakly,chen2021grounding}.
+Among them, Wang \emph{et al.}~\cite{Cycletime} only utilizes the spatial encoder to extract frame appearance information.
+CtP framework~\cite{Track2021} and Siamese-triplet network~\cite{Track2015} only require the model to figure out the position and size changes of a specific video patch.
 Different from these methods, our proposed \sexyname trace the fine-grained movement and shape changes of different parts of objects in the video, hence resulting in a superior video representation.
+Tokmakov \emph{et al.}~\cite{ECCV20WS} utilize Dense Trajectory to provide initial pseudo labels for video clustering.
+However, the model does not predict trajectory motion features explicitly.
+Instead, we consider long-term and fine-grained trajectory motion features as explicit reconstruction targets.